asgardphp/docs/quickstart.md

 Now open [http://localhost/asgard/admin/](http://localhost/asgard/admin) and login using admin as both username and password.

-As you can see, the administration is already functionnal.
-Click on "News" in the menu, and let's add of few elements (by clicking on "Add").
+As you can see, the administration is already functional.
+Click on "News" in the menu and let's add a few elements (click on "Add").

 Now that you are done with the administration, open [http://localhost/asgard/news/](http://localhost/asgard/news/).
-This is the default index page for our news module and it displays the elements you have just created.
+This is the default index for our news module and it displays the elements you have just created.

 ###Files structure